Southampton-RSG-Training/r-novice/_episodes/03-day-three.md

     line containing a layer.
 If, instead, the `+` sign is added in the line before the other layer, **`ggplot2`** will not add the new layer and will return an error message.
+  - Including `data = ` and `mapping = ` is optional, we include it here
+    for clarity but it is often omitted.

 <!-- end list -->